GuilhermeRossato/vivo-router-data-extractor/README.md

 ## Arguments

+Here are the list of arguments that can be used to alter the behaviour of this program:

 ```
+--debug             Prints execution logs to the standard error pipe (stderr)
 --only-status       Only extract status variables, disabling statistics
 --only-statistics   Only extract statistics variables, disabling status
---debug            Prints execution logs to standard error pipe (stderr)
---skip-start       Disables printing of initial variables on start
+--skip-start        Disables printing of all variables at start up
+--only-start        Prints all variables and exit the program
+--slow              Prints updates lazily and slows down when there are few updates
---date             Adds the current date (in local time) to the beggining of the line
+--date              Adds the date string in local time to the output
+--time              Adds the time number of the updated variable
+--previous          Adds the previous value of the variable to the output
+--json              Changes the output format to JSON object lines separated by new lines
+--session-id <id>   Specifies a session id to use while connecting to the router
+--exclude <k>       Excludes one or more variables from the output (comma-separated list of case insensitive variable key prefixes)
+--include <k>       Excludes all variables not specified from the output
+--write <path>      Writes the output (not the logs) to a specified file.
+--write <folder>    Creates a file named with the current date at the specified folder and writes the output to it.
+--append <path>     Append the output (not the logs) to a specified file.
 ```

 ## Configuration